aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/300-lab-03-functions.md

   !Join [ delimiter, [ comma-delimited list of values ] ]
 ```

-It is always good idea to Tag your resources, so lets do it now and use _Fn::Join_ function:
+It is always good idea to tag your resources.
+You can use the intrinsic function _Fn::Join_ to create a string.

 ```yaml
       Tags: